-A ransomnote is the message left by the attacker to threaten his victim and ask for ransom.
-It is usually seen as a text file or a picture set as background.
+A ransomnote is the message left by the attacker to threaten their victim and ask for a ransom.
+It is usually seen as a text or HTML file, or a picture set as background.

 ransomware:element="ransomware-appended-extension"

 This is the extension added by the ransomware to the files.